Refined Vertex Sparsifiers of Planar Graphs: Mimicking Networks for Planar Graphs with Bounded

-Given $S\in \T_e(G)$, recall that $E^*_S$ is the shortest cycle which is $S$-separating in $G^*$.
+\end{linenomath} Given $S\in \T_e(G)$, recall that $E^*_S$ is the shortest cycle which is $S$-separating in $G^*$ (i.e. it separates between the terminal faces $S^*$ and $\bar{S}^*$).
 Since $E^*_S$ is an elementary cycle, it separates the plane into exactly two regions, which implies, \Wlog, $T_{odd}(E^*_S)=S$ and $T_{even}(E^*_S)=\bar S$.
 Moreover, $E^*_S$ is a simple cycle and thus goes through every vertex of $W$ at most once.
 We decompose $E^*_S$ into $|W\cap V(E^*_S)|$ paths in the obvious way, where the two endpoints of each path, and only them, are in $W$, and we let $\Pi_S$ denote this collection of paths in $G^*$.
 There are two exceptional cases here; first, if $|W\cap V(E^*_S)|=1$ then we let $\Pi_S$ contain one path whose two endpoints are the same vertex (so actually a simple cycle). second, if $|W\cap V(E^*_S)|=0$ then we let $\Pi_S=\emptyset$ (we will deal with this case separately later).
-Now define the set
+Now define the set \begin{linenomath}

-be the collection of all the paths that are obtained in this way over all possible $S\in \T_e(G)$.
+\end{linenomath} be the collection of all the paths that are obtained in this way over all possible $S\in \T_e(G)$.
 Notice that if the same path is contained in multiple sets $\Pi_S$, then it is included in the set $\Pi$ only once (in fact, this ``overlap'' is what we are trying to leverage).

 Now give to each path $P \in \Pi$ a label that consists of three parts: (1) the two endpoints of $P$, say $w_i,w_j\in W$; (2) the two successive terminals on each of the faces $f_i$ and $f_j$, which describe where the path $P$ enters vertices $w_i$ and $w_j$, say between $t^i_{x-1},t^i_{x}$ and between $t^j_y,t^j_{y+1}$; and (3) the set $T_{odd}(P\cup \Pi_{ij})$, where $\Pi_{ij}$ is the shortest path (or any other fixed path) that agrees with parts (1) and (2) of the label and does not go through $W$, i.e., the shortest path between $w_i$ and $w_j$ that enters them between $t^i_{x-1},t^i_{x}$ and $t^j_y,t^j_{y+1}$ and does not go through any other vertex in $W$.
 This includes the exceptional case $i=j$, in which $P$ is actually a simple cycle.